Dong Mingzhu: Politics

-Dong has displayed a strong nationalistic streak over the year, and has been a member of the 10th, 11th, and 12th National People's Congress.
+Dong was a member of the 10th, 11th, and 12th National People's Congress.
 She is a member of the China Democratic National Construction Association, as well as a member of the 10th Executive Committee of All-china Women's Federation.
-Dong currently holds senior positions in a dozen industry, women's and charity organizations, and has taught university business classes.
+Dong currently "holds senior positions in a dozen industry, women's and charity organizations, and has taught university business classes."